V2233/micro-plugin/EN_README.md

 | [button]        |       🔴        |
 | [Forward]       |       🔴        |

+## Backend usage

+- Directly use the browser to access the backend address sent to you by the robot after booting
+> Note: If you are using a cloud server, please use the public network address to access it.
+If you are using an intranet server, you can use the intranet address to access it

+- Go to [Micro Panel download address](https://tianstudio.lanzoub.com/b004iib74j) to download the Android APP of Micro Panel and fill in the server IP address and account password to access it

 ## Thanks

 - [yunzaijs](https://github.com/yunzai-org/yunzaijs) Plugin runtime environment
 - [Yenai-Plugin](https://gitee.com/yeyang52/yenai-plugin) System State Interface Reference
 - [es-drager](https://github.com/vangleer/es-drager) Drageable Editor
+- [TianStudio](https://github.com/tiancra) Micro Panel APP Developer